+- 1. The docket will contain several colored file folders representing the following subjects:

 - a.
 Red Reading

 - b.
 Yellow Math

-- $c. \quad Green-Science$
+- c.
+Green Science

 - d.
 Blue History

 - e.
 Purple Language arts

 - f.
 Orange Spelling

 - g.
-Gray-Reading University
+Gray Reading University

 - h.
 Manilla Music

 - i.
-White Student Monitored Learning Tracker
+White My Acheivement Tracker

 - 1. Students will take the docket home each night and will bring it back to school each day.

-2. If students lose or damage their docket, they will need to purchase a new one from American Prep for their use.
+- 2. If students lose or damage their docket, they will need to purchase a new one from American Prep for their use.
 Unless given approval by administration, students must use the APA issued docket.

-3. One purpose of the docket is to help American Prep implement a "no loose papers" policy.
+- 3. One purpose of the docket is to help American Prep implement a "no loose papers" policy.
 All papers should be placed in the correct file folder inside the docket.
-In this way, students always have with them what they need - in class and at home.
+In this way, students always have with them what they need in class and at home.
 Parents can easily look through a student's docket and get a clear picture of what work is being produced and what areas are being studied, thus allowing them to extend and expand the learning at home.